-Length of time: Approximately 55 minutes.
+Length of time: Approximately 60 minutes.
 Location: Video call or telephone.

-You will be asked some questions about yourself, including your age, self-identified gender, ethnicity, professional qualifications, number of years since qualifying and number of years working with people living with Parkinson's.
-This is so that we can describe the sample of participants who have taken part in this study and see whether they are similar to the wider population of healthcare professionals working with people with Parkinson's in the UK.
+You will be asked some questions about yourself, including your age, self-identified gender, ethnicity, education, self-reported difficulties with Parkinson's and your mood.
+This is so that we can describe the sample of participants who have taken part in this study and see whether they are similar to the wider population of people with Parkinson's in the UK.